finity69x2/nws_alerts/README.md

 ## Configuration:

+<b>NOTE: As of HA versoin 2024.5.x the yaml configuration option is broken.
+I don't know if it will ever be fixed so the only viable config option is via the UI</b>

-There are two ways to configure this integration.
+<s>There are two ways to configure this integration.</s>

 <b>You can configure the integration via the "Configuration->Integrations" section of the Home Assistant UI:</b>